-The GSoD Indices, which were constructed for the first time in 2017 and updated annually, cover 166 independent countries with more than one million inhabitants in the period 1975 to 2020.
+The GSoD Indices, which were constructed for the first time in 2017 and updated annually, cover 174 countries in the period 1975 to 2021.
 They are composite measures based on 116 indicators from different kinds of extant data sources.
 These indicators are assigned to the different subattributes of the conceptual framework and combined in the GSoD Indices.